Severance: More Than Just a Way to Eliminate Pain

 2.2 – Jame Eagan’s Words to Helly

 In episode 2×10, Jame Eagan tells Helly (as an innie): “I see Kier’s flame in you.”
 He praises her impulsiveness and emotional intensity, as long as they are dissociated from her original consciousness.
 Helly becomes a safe and replicable model of channeled energy.
-This logic unveils yet another layer of the relationship between Lumon and Transhumanism: the company wants to preserve only the useful traits of human nature, removing all instability, unpredictability, or emotional excess.
+This logic unveils yet another layer of the relationship between Lumon and Transhumanism: the company keeps only what it can use and discards the rest.
+If something is unstable, deep, or hard to control, it cuts it out.

 To better understand how the narrative demonstrates Lumon mythology